Pronator Syndrome

 What are some of the common causes of pronator syndrome?

-Pronator syndrome is cause when repetitive motion of the arm involves pronation of the elbow.
+Pronator syndrome is caused when the repetitive motion of the arm involves pronation of the elbow.
 This particular motion is most common among athletes, particularly weightlifters and tennis players, as well as with mechanics and carpenters, whose use of torsion tools requires pronation and can lead to the development of the condition.

 Is pronator syndrome the same thing as carpal tunnel syndrome?